 Some people report that, over time, their Peloton gets harder to ride.
 They find it frustrating because they’re becoming fitter yet their PRs are getting harder to beat.

 First, try a program like Power Zone training.
 It can do wonders for your fitness.
 Second, you may need to re-calibrate your Peloton bike.

 After we moved more than two years ago, I noticed that our bike felt different.
 Whereas before, 40 resistance was challenging, now 40 resistance felt like pedaling through cement.
 Riding my Peloton had become so difficult that it was no longer fun.

 I asked on the various Peloton Facebook groups about this issue.
 Most people started talking about bike calibration.
 Basically, it’s a manual “reset” of your bike.

 Fair warning: recalibrating your bike could make your bike or easier to use.
 Sometimes too easy.
 The first time I tried recalibrating my bike, it was ridiculous easy.
 Like I could turn the bike up to 60 and just start to feel grit.

-So, I used the calibration kit and did it again.
+So, I did it again.
 Now, the bike was impossible to use.
 Like I couldn’t get out of the 20s.

 Finally, we achieved the Goldilocks effect with the third calibration.
 The bike is now more enjoyable to ride.
 It is definitely easier than it was before but I’ve adjusted how I ride to take that into account.